 - Try adding finely chopped carrots, tofu, or a pinch of chili flakes for extra spice!

-How to Make Vegetarian Dumplings
+How to Make Veggie Dumplings

 - Prepare the ingredients for the dipping sauce first.